Do More of What Matters

 Written and verbal expression is at the heart of who we are as individuals and how we interact with the world.
 These communication classes won't just improve your reading, writing and speaking skills, they'll help you discover interpersonal, career-focused and civic-minded ways to be a bigger, better part of an ever-evolving world.

 Analytic reasoning is core to your intellectual development—it's how you build knowledge and critical-thinking skills and what you use to solve problems.
-In these classes, we'll use math, logic, statistics, or computer science learning experiences to make sure you're ready to get the most out of your degree program.
-The natural sciences component will enhance your knowledge of the physical world through a hands-on lab experience, and you'll have plenty of choices to capture your curiosity—astronomy, biology, chemistry, physics, nanotechnology, even sustainability.
+In these classes, we'll use math and/or statistics learning experiences to make sure you're ready to get the most out of your degree program.

 Building on your critical-thinking, core arts classes at the university level engage your imagination in ideation, production and analysis of artistic and cultural objects or performances, and they offer you an avenue to explore the unconventional.
 Our related humanities classes will deepen your cultural appreciation using literary, aesthetic and intellectual experiences to reinforce the value thought and emotions play in your education at Stout.